 Parents/carers should advise the school by telephone on the first day of absence and provide the school with an expected date of return.
-This should be followed up in the form of a written note from the parent/carer, though verbal explanations may be acceptable where this is considered appropriate.
+This should be done by phone or email and will be recorded by office staff on the attendance record.
 Alternative arrangements will be agreed with non-English speaking parents/carers.